'I've been waiting to be this age': The story behind Julia Barretto's birthday beach photos

 The actress shared a picture of them on Instagram and wrote that she’s “so proud” of him.

-Anderson appeared in a one-on-one interview with Boy Abunda last week where he admitted to being “very happy” with Baretto.
+In a one-on-one interview with Boy Abunda last week, Anderson admitted to being “very happy” with Baretto.

 RELATED: Gerald Anderson’s confession about Julia Barretto has Filipinos saying this phrase on the internet